stephaniewilkinson/portfolio/src/index.md

 subtitle: Engineering leadership
 ---

-Stephanie Wilkinson lives in Los Angeles and specializes in engineering leadership in the education space.
+Stephanie Wilkinson lives in Oregon and specializes in product & engineering leadership in the education space.
 Her passion is using code to solve problems for people, and she loves learning new tools and increasing impact.

 &nbsp;